 What is the cost for SandStory Skills® training?

-Those who are school SLA members with Northumberland County Council will receive an AMAZING 50% discount! (that's £150!)
+Those who are part of Northumberland County Council SLA will receive 50% off the cost.
+(That's a huge £150!)

 Secure your place below, we cannot wait to share this wonderful training with you!

 a parent dies every 22 minutes